weijchen/node-with-react-server/README.md

-# Survey Monsters
+# Survey Cookies
-Survey Monsters :cookie: is a web-base application built with Node.js, Express, and MongoDB.
+Survey Cookies :cookie: is a web-base application built with Node.js, Express, and MongoDB.
 It helps users to send surveys to their customers.
 Users can easily view the responses with a clear format

 Visit at: https://surveycookies-67932.herokuapp.com/